apyrkh/text-manager/README.md

 Middleware functions are being executed one by one in sequence.
 Each of them receives text from the previous one.
 The first one receives original text(or `undefined` if it's not found).

-The following middleware functions are built-in and used in `DefaultTextManager`:
+The following middleware functions are built-in and used in default `TextManager`
 - `text-manager/middleware/InsertParams` - inserts params in the text
 - `text-manager/middleware/UseCodeIfNoText` - returns the code if a text is not found